alttester/AltTester-Unity-SDK/Docs/source/pages/get-started.md

 ```

-## Start the AltServer Module
+## Start the AltTester® Server Module

-The AltServer Module is incorporated in AltTester® Desktop.
+The AltTester® Server Module is incorporated in AltTester® Desktop.
 In order to start it, all you have to do is to open AltTester® Desktop.

 ## Run your app in Unity or on desired platform